RuiHe1999/blog/content/en/posts/20230707-TRUSTING _kick_off.md

 <!--more-->

-Our TRUSTING project has been granted by ERC!
+The TRUSTING project has been granted by ERC!
 I recently attended the kick-off meeting where I had the opportunity to present our analytic pipelines for automatic semantic and syntactic analyses with Wolfram.
 The main goal of this project is to develop innovative speech-based tools for detecting relapse in individuals with schizophrenia.
 It is truly an honor to be a part of it!

 ![Cover Slide](/Semantic_structure_RH.jpg)